-Build and Learn to Rola Bola Brought to you by
+Learn to Rola Bola safely

-Still Having a Ball
+as taught by Still Having a Ball

-We teach juggling, unicycling, stilt walking, and rola bola skills.
+teachers of juggling, unicycling, stilt walking, and rola bola skills.

 Beginning Rola Bola (a potentially very dangerous activity) - you have been warned.